ASYquan/ctf-analyzer/README.md

 ══════════════════════════════════════════════
 ```

-The string comparison line instantly reveals what value the binary is comparing against — which in CTF challenges is often the flag or password.
+The string comparison line instantly reveals what value the binary is comparing against, which in CTF challenges is often the flag or password.

 ---